dbgroup-nagoya-u/bztree/README.md

 ### Read/Write APIs

-If you use fixed length types as keys/values, you can use our BzTree by simply declaring it.
+If you use fixed-length types as keys/values, you can use our BzTree by simply declaring it.

 ```cpp
 #include <iostream>